zambujo/editorials/README.md

 ## Data

-12'386 highlighted publications: 6'724 under the *Research Highlights* in *Nature* and 5'662 under the *Editor's Choices* in *Science Magazine*.
+12'386 highlighted publications: 6'724 under *Research Highlights* in *Nature* and 5'662 under *Editor's Choices* in *Science Magazine*.

 You can download the lastest update as [CSV](./tree/main/data/research_highlights.csv).